How Many Fire Exits Do I Need?

 - Be kept clear of obstructions and flammable materials.

-If your premises are used by the public or you have a lot of employees, your fire exits should also open via push bars or pads, as our fire exit doors do.
+And, according to these fire exit regulations, if your premises are used by the public or you have a lot of employees, your fire exits should also open via push bars or pads, as our fire exit doors do.

-What is an escape route?
+What is a fire escape route?

 Every door on an escape route should open in the direction of escape and be easy to open without the use of a key.
 If you install fire rated doors along your escape routes, you’ll ensure that they keep your staff as safe as possible.

-How many fire exits do I need on my premises?
+How many fire exits do I need?

 The government’s guidance doesn’t give any hard and fast rules about how many fire exits your business premises needs.
 However, there are guidelines you need to follow to comply with fire safety regulations.
 We’ve condensed these here, but you should make sure to read the government’s regulations in full so you’re absolutely clear about your duties as an employer.